MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-whatsnew.md

 - Improved client logging, diagnostics, and error classification to help admins troubleshoot connection and feed issues.
 - Updates to Teams on Windows Virtual Desktop, including the following:
   - Resolved a black screen video issue that also fixed a mismatch in video resolutions with Teams Server.
-  - Teams on WVD now changes resolution and bitrate in accordance with what Teams Server expects.
+  - Teams on Windows Virtual Desktop now changes resolution and bitrate in accordance with what Teams Server expects.

 ## Updates for version 1.2.1954